Lavanyajc/Lavanyajc/README.md

 I'm actively seeking collaboration opportunities, specifically:
 - Internship opportunities in the field of human-computer interaction
 - Projects as a researcher in the intersection of AI and human-computer interaction with deeplearning.
+- projects that deals with database managemant and mobile application development.

 If you're working on similar projects or have collaboration ideas, I'd love to connect and discuss!